Phlebotomy Certification Janesville, Wisconsin

 Preparing to take the Certification Exam

 Once you have registered to take the competency exam, you should prepare by reviewing examination materials provided to you by the certification agency.
 Every agency has examination materials based upon their credentialing exams.
 Be positive to study each day for at least one hour until you feel confident in your knowledge.
 Taking practice exams can greatly enlarge your chances of passing the certification exam.
-NPS provides full review materials, unlimited practice exams and three chances to attempt the final certification exam.
+NPS provides full review materials, unlimited practice exams and one chance to attempt the final certification exam.

 After you have passed the final exam, your credentials are quickly inputted in the national registry and a digital copy of your official certification is available in your account.
 Your digital copy, along with your NPS transcripts, should be downloaded and printed for use as proof of certification.